-- ▶ Enter a name for the directory in the Directory name field. - This is the name under which the directory will appear in the list of network directorys on the telephones (\rightarrow p.
-107). - Select the option Enable directory, so that the directory will be displayed on the telephones. - Enter the access data for the LDAP server
+• Enter a name for the directory in the Directory name field.

+This is the name under which the directory will appear in the list of network directorys on the telephones (\rightarrow p.
+108).

+- Select the option Enable directory, so that the directory will be displayed on the telephones. - Enter the access data for the LDAP server

-Server address IP address or domain name of the LDAP server, e.g. 10.25.62.35 or mally the port number 389 is used (default).
+Server address IP address or domain name of the LDAP server, e.g. 10.25.62.35 or Idap.example.com Server port Port on which the LDAP server expects queries from the clients.
+Nor- mally the port number 389 is used (default).
+Username / Password Credentials for access to the LDAP server.